ama31337/neartips/manuals/Telegram-Alerts.md

  9. Check network load
  10. Make a speedtest

+### Near validator tools and alerts
+ 1. Alert if node is down
+ 2. Alert if node is out of sync
+ 3. Validator info:
+    - Pool name
+    - Pubkey
+    - Stake
+    - Blocks produced and expected

 ### Installation
  1. Create telegram bot and get Api Token
  2. Send to your new bot command /start